Liquidity Adequacy Requirements (LAR) (2025) Chapter 7 – Intraday Liquidity Monitoring Tools

 2. Institutions should calculate the total value of time-specific obligations that they settle each day and report the three largest daily total values and the average daily total value in the reporting period to give supervisors an indication of the scale of these obligations.
 [Basel Framework, SRP 50.74]

-7.2.B Monitoring tools applicable to reporting banks that provide correspondent banking services
+7.2.B.
+Monitoring tools applicable to institutions that provide correspondent banking services

-(i) Value of payments made on behalf of correspondent banking customersThe term 'customers' includes all entities for which the correspondent bank provides correspondent banking services.
+(i) Value of payments made on behalf of correspondent banking customersFootnote 18

-1. This tool will enable supervisors to gain a better understanding of the proportion of a correspondent bank's payment flows that arise from its provision of correspondent banking services.
-These flows may have a significant impact on the correspondent bank's own intraday liquidity management.Paragraph 79 of the BCBS Sound Principles states that: "[T]he level of a bank's gross cash inflows and outflows may be uncertain, in part because those flows may reflect the activities of its customers, especially where the bank provides correspondent or custodian services."
-[Basel Framework, SRP 50.76]
+1. This tool will enable supervisors to gain a better understanding of the proportion of an institution’s payment flows that arise from its provision of correspondent banking services.
+These flows may have a significant impact on the institution’s own intraday liquidity management.Footnote 19 [Basel Framework, SRP 50.76]

-2. Correspondent banks should calculate the total value of payments they make on behalf of all customers of their correspondent banking services each day and report the three largest daily total values and the daily average total value of these payments in the reporting period.
+2. Institutions should calculate the total value of payments they make on behalf of all customers of their correspondent banking services each day and report the three largest daily total values and the daily average total value of these payments in the reporting period.
 [Basel Framework, SRP 50.77]

-1. This tool will enable supervisors to monitor the scale of a correspondent bank's provision of intraday credit to its customers.
-Correspondent banks should report the three largest intraday credit lines extended to their customers in the reporting period, including whether these lines are secured or committed and the use of those lines at peak usage.The figure to be reported for the three largest intraday credit lines extended to customers should include uncommitted and unsecured lines.
-This disclosure does not change the legal nature of these credit lines.
-[Basel Framework, SRP 50.78]
+1. This tool will enable supervisors to monitor the scale of an institution’s provision of intraday credit to its correspondent banking customers.
+Institutions should report the three largest intraday credit lines extended to their correspondent banking customers in the reporting period, including whether these lines are secured or committed and the use of those lines at peak usage.Footnote 21 [Basel Framework, SRP 50.78]

-7.2.C Monitoring tool applicable to reporting banks which are direct participants
+7.2.C.
+Monitoring tool applicable to institutions which are direct participants

 (i) Intraday throughput

-1. The monitoring tools in section 7.2 will provide supervisors with information on an institution's intraday liquidity profile in normal conditions.
-During their discussions on broader liquidity risk management, institutions and supervisors should also consider the impact of an institution's intraday liquidity requirements in stress conditions.
-As guidance, four possible (but non-exhaustive) stress scenarios have been identified and are described in section 7.3, paragraphs 29 to 35.Institutions are encouraged to consider reverse stress scenarios and other stress testing scenarios as appropriate (for example, the impact of natural disasters, currency crisis, etc.).
-In addition, institutions should use these stress testing scenarios to inform their intraday liquidity risk tolerance and contingency funding plans.
-Stress testing should be reported with and without management actions.
-Where management actions are considered, they must align with the institution's contingency funding plan and be supported by existing policies and procedures.
-Detailed descriptions of stress testing scenarios and management actions should be documented and made available for review by OSFI, upon request.
+1. The monitoring tools in section 7.2 will provide supervisors with monthly information on an institution’s intraday liquidity profile in normal conditions.
+During their discussions on broader liquidity risk management, institutions and supervisors should also consider the impact of an institution’s intraday liquidity requirements in stress conditions.
+As guidance, four possible (but non-exhaustive) stress scenarios have been identified and are described in section 7.3, paragraphs 29 to 35.Footnote 24 Stress testing should be reported on a quarterly basis without management actions.
+To demonstrate the value and importance of management actions on stress testing, institutions should consider them annually as part of their development and testing of contingency funding plans and/or recovery and resolution plans.
+[Basel Framework, SRP 50.82]

 2. Institutions should use the scenarios to assess how their intraday liquidity profile in normal conditions would change in conditions of stress and discuss with their supervisor how any adverse impact would be addressed either through contingency planning arrangements and/or their wider intraday liquidity risk management framework.
 [Basel Framework, SRP 50.86]